Working for JENMAN African Safaris has afforded me quite a few opportunities, one of them being the chance to travel to Madagascar.

-Day 7: After breakfast we checked out and drove to a viewpoint overlooking Fianaratsoa.
+Day 7: After breakfast, we checked out and drove to a viewpoint overlooking Fianaratsoa.
 We then visited the local food and clothes market.
-Unlike western supermarkets, all the food sold is organic (including the free range chicken that are alive and sold at the markets).
-We departied the bustling city to visit the local wine estate, where 4 different types of “wine” are made – red/white/rosé and grey wine.
+Unlike western supermarkets, all the food sold is organic (including the free-range chicken that are alive and sold at the markets).
+We departed the bustling city to visit the local wine estate, where 4 different types of “wine” are made – red/white/rosé and grey wine.
 Grey is the opposite of rosé.
-We then headed to the silk factory, where silk scarves are hand made from the wild silk worm cocoons.
+We then headed to the silk factory, where silk scarves are hand made from the wild silkworm cocoons.
 From there we visited the handmade paper manufacturer.
 All the materials and flowers used are sourced from the surrounding areas.
 We drove then to the biggest national park in Madagascar – Massif De L’Isalo.
 We stayed outside of the nearby town of Ranohira.

 We reached the hotel we said sad goodbyes to our fellow travellers and transferred to Tulear Airport.
 Once we arrived, we were told that we and about 20 other people had been bumped off our flight as the airline had overbooked it.
 We surprised the tour group when we checked into the last available room at the hotel.
 After a refreshing swim and a good meal, we headed to bed for an early start to the next day.

 Day 10: We arrived 2 hours early for our flight to make sure all our luggage had been checked in and tickets ready – thank you to the most amazing guide – Solofo and driver Prosper!
-We embarked our flight to Morondava, said good bye to the group (again) and connected to the Antananarivo bound flight.
+We embarked on our flight to Morondava, said goodbye to the group (again) and connected to the Antananarivo bound flight.
 Do you know that you can see baobabs from the plane???
-We arrived mid afternoon in Antananarivo, and visited a few hotels we use in the Capital city.
-We then checked ino our hotel and relaxed before dinner
+We arrived mid-afternoon in Antananarivo and visited a few hotels we use in the Capital city.
+We then checked into our hotel and relaxed before dinner

 Day 11: We had an early morning transfer to Ivato airport for our morning flight to Johannesburg and then on to my home town – Cape Town.
 Madagascar is definitely the place to visit more than once – and in the great words of Arnold, “I’ll be back.”